 Table of contents

 Czechia’s development co-operation focuses on reducing global poverty, fragility and inequality while promoting its national interests, such as strengthened security and economic diplomacy through stronger political, trade and investment relations.
-Czechia is recognised for its strong support of democratic transition and human rights.
-Czechia’s total official development assistance (ODA) decreased in 2024 to USD 572.2 million (preliminary data), representing 0.17% of gross national income (GNI).
+Czechia’s total official development assistance (ODA) (USD 435.5 million, preliminary data) decreased in 2025, representing 0.12% of gross national income (GNI).

 Policy